jackfallon/ImageEncoder/README.md

 # PhotoMagic
 Uses a 16-bit Fibonacci linear feedback shift register to encode and decode images.

-C++
+C++ and SFML